The following terms apply to Cloud VPN gateways and tunnels and

 that is used for the tunnel.

-For Classic VPN, the remote peer IP address is the public IP address
+For Classic VPN, the remote peer IP address is the external IP address

 of the peer VPN gateway.